Blinded by the Light: History

 The song came about when Columbia Records president Clive Davis, upon listening to an early version of Greetings from Asbury Park N.J., felt the album lacked a potential single.
 Springsteen wrote this and "Spirit in the Night" in response.

 According to Springsteen, he wrote the song by going through a rhyming dictionary in search of appropriate words.
-The first line of the song, "Madman drummers, bummers, and Indians in the summers with a teenage diplomat" is autobiographical—"Madman drummers" is a reference to drummer Vini Lopez, known as "Mad Man" (later changed to "Mad Dog"); "Indians in the summer" refers to the name of Springsteen's old Little League team; "teenage diplomat" refers to himself.
-"As the adolescent pumps his way into his hat" recalls his aunt Dora Kirby claiming "Bruce never took his baseball hat off."
+The first line of the song, "Madman drummers, bummers, and Indians in the summers with a teenage diplomat" is autobiographical.
+"Madman drummers" is a reference to drummer Vini Lopez, known as "Mad Man" (later changed to "Mad Dog"), "Indians in the summer" refers to the name of Springsteen's old Little League team, "teenage diplomat" refers to himself.
+"As the adolescent pumps his way into his hat" recalls his aunt Dora Kirby claiming, "Bruce never took his baseball hat off."
 A "merry-go-round" is baseball slang for when a pitcher keeps walking batters.
 The remainder of the song tells of many unrelated events, with the refrain of "Blinded by the light, cut loose like a deuce, another runner in the night".

+By Deuce, Springsteen meant a Deuce Coupe - a 2-seater Hot Rod car, running hot or fast.

-"Blinded by the Light" was the first single from Greetings from Asbury Park, N.J.'Cash Box said that it was "much like early Dylan, but especially like 'My Back Pages,'" and that Springsteen "lets loose with a lyrical barrage of images and pictures."
+"Blinded by the Light" was the first single from Greetings from Asbury Park, N.J.

+Cash Box said that it was much like early Dylan, but especially like "My Back Pages", and that Springsteen lets loose with a lyrical barrage of images and pictures.
+Record World said that the song has some of the cleverest lyrics of all [Springsteen's] material" and that the tune should start Springsteen off towards a bright future.

 Manfred Mann's Earth Band version

 Manfred Mann's Earth Band released a version of the song on their 1976 album The Roaring Silence.
 Their version includes the "Chopsticks" melody played on piano near the end of the bridge of the song.
 The track reached No. 1 on both the Billboard Hot 100 and the Canadian RPM charts.
-Manfred Mann's Earth Band's recording of "Blinded by the Light" is Springsteen's only No. 1 single as a songwriter on the Hot 100; his highest charting single as a solo performer was "Dancing in the Dark" in 1984, which reached No. 2 on the Hot 100, and his only No. 1 was as part of the USA for Africa ensemble that recorded "We Are the World".
-Mann, who appeared on the Sonny and Cher show shortly after the success of the song, claimed: "Me and the band didn't really see the song ending.
-We wanted to keep rocking, so we did.
-Interestingly enough though, we painted ourselves into a proverbial corner.
-It was at that point I realized I didn't know how to end the song."
-Record World said that "After a synthesized intro reminiscent of 'Won't Get Fooled Again,' the group is in full throttle."
+Manfred Mann's Earth Band's recording of "Blinded by the Light" is Springsteen's only No. 1 single as a songwriter on the Hot 100.

+Record World said, "After a synthesized intro reminiscent of 'Won't Get Fooled Again', the group is in full throttle."
+In 2024, Mann said that he was inspired by Supertramp, particularly "Dreamer", when it came to the synth hook.